 Making Real Money Online Isn’t Easy

-I’ve been honest in this post about the difficulties you’ll face as you try to make money online.
+I have been honest in this post about the difficulties you will face as you try to learn how to make money online.

 So as you decide which approach to take, ask yourself if you’ll be able to continue putting in the work week after week, month after month, year after year.